WordPress/sustainability/index.md

 </details>

-## Ready to join the Sustainibility Team?
+## Ready to join the Sustainability Team?

 Right know we are working on a better guidelines and onboarding documentation for team members.
 As soon as it is ready you will find it linked here.